arracinim/Sewers-Rover/README.md

 python train.py
 ```

-When the training is finished, for this case 12.5 hours, the model is evaluated with the TensorFlow tool called TensorBoard
+When the training is finished, for this case 12.5 hours, the model is evaluated with the *TensorFlow* tool called *TensorBoard*.

 ```
 tensorboard --logdir=log